 - Returns the View to the client.

 The only thing here where I feel some friction and do differently in my projects is the usage of the “Presenter“.
-This Presenter is not the same Presenter as in the MVP variant of MVC.
-It is an object used by the Controller, or it seems to be.
+I rather have the Interactor return the data in some kind of DTO, as opposed to injecting an object that gets populated with data.

 What I usually do is the actual MVP implementation, where the Controller has the responsibility of receiving and responding to the client.